For a Yellow Jersey: The technique

 Unlike Vive Le Tour, an earlier film by Louis Malle and with which Pour Un Maillot Jaune is inevitably associated, Claude Lelouch uses no narrator and depends on the film to tell its own story.
 He portrays the spirit of the moment with repeated musical themes, some of them not always perfectly edited.
 Only occasionally does the sound of the moment reach the screen and in one scene, when riders are descending at speed from a mountain, Lelouch has made the error of adding the sound of squealing brakes that would never have happened in real life.

 Throughout, the film jumps from colour to black and white and back.

 The race

 The 1965 Tour de France was won by a young Italian called Felice Gimondi, riding only as a late inclusion.
 The French had hoped that the winner would be Raymond Poulidor relieved for once of riding against Jacques Anquetil who had always beaten him.
 By the Chartreuse, however, Gimondi was unbeatable and even attacked Poulidor and left him behind "just to show Raymond that I could go faster and that I was the better man."

 The film ends as Gimondi takes his lap of honour at the Parc des Princes Paris.

-The charm of the film to cycling enthusiasts is to see the Tour as it was four decades ago, when the winners stood on rickety podiums of scaffold poles, slept in shabby hotels and retrieved a spanner from their pockets to change the height of their handlebars as they rode.
+The charm of the film to cycling enthusiasts is to see the Tour de France as it was four decades ago, when the winners stood on rickety podiums of scaffolding poles, slept in bad hotels and retrieved a spanner from their pockets to change the height of their handlebars as they rode.